2 May 2026

 Sector Spotlight

 A mixed trend was observed across sectors during the week.
-The Nifty Oil & Gas and IT indices each gained around 3%, while the Nifty Healthcare, Energy, and Realty indices advanced approximately 2% each.
+The Nifty Oil & Gas and IT indices each gained around 3%, while the Nifty Healthcare, Energy, and Realty indices moved up approximately 2% each.
 On the other hand, the Nifty PSU Bank index declined by 3.7%, and the Nifty Private Bank index fell 1.6% during the same period.

 Top Gainers and Losers